Kipper-Lang/Kipper/SECURITY.md

 | 0.1.x   | :x:                |
 | 0.0.x   | :x:                |

+### NPM Deprecation

+If a version gets deprecated/loses support, it will be deprecated as well on the NPM registry.
+This means the version will be marked as outdated and NPM will provide a deprecation warning to everyone who attempts to install it.

+View a list of all available NPM versions [here](https://www.npmjs.com/package/@kipper/base/).

 ## Reporting a Vulnerability

 Reporting a vulnerability or issue can be done under the [issues page](https://github.com/Luna-Klatzer/Kipper/issues/new/choose).